Maksatbekk/Git-Maks/README.md

 Purpose of the project:

 "In this project I tried to grow the intellegency of people.
-By using this project you can grow your thinking skills, your IQ."
+By using this project you can grow your thinking skills, your IQ.
+Because this project is proposed to grow the thinking skills of people."
 About the program:

 "In this program you will be given a four-digit number which is taken randomly by java compiler.